Tutul Hossain Badsha: Club statistics

-Early career & european trial
+Early career & European trial

-Badsha joined prestigious club Abahani Limited Dhaka in 2012, at the age of 13.
-While still training with Dhaka Abahani Limited U16 team, Badsha started his footballing career with Khilgaon Club in the 2013–14 season playing for their youth level team and it was through playing for them that he developed into a professional football player and earned his chance to join a Bangladesh Premier League team.
+Badsha joined Dhanmondi giants Abahani Limited Dhaka in 2012, at the age of 13.
+While still training with the Abahani youth team, Badsha participated in the 2012 Pioneer League with Khilgaon FA and went onto win the league title while making only a couple of appearances for the club.
+The following year, he returned to Abahani and participated in the BFF U-18 Football Tournament, before making his senior team breakthrough.

-On 21 July 2014, a 17 year old Badsha had a trial for Belgian First Division A club Anderlecht becoming only the second Bangladeshi player to get a trial in Europe.
-Although Badsha had only made a single league appearance before the trial, Bangladesh national team's head coach at the time Lodewijk de Kruif and assistant coach Rene Koster made the arrangements possible after Badsha caught the attention of the Dutch coaches during the 2014 AFC U-19 Championship qualifiers.
+On 21 July 2014, a 17 year old Badsha got the opportunity to trial for Belgian First Division A club Anderlecht, however, his European trial did not come to fruition due to passport issues.
+Although Badsha had only made a single league appearance before the offer, Bangladesh national team's head coach at the time Lodewijk de Kruif and assistant coach Rene Koster initially made the arrangements possible after Badsha caught the attention of the Dutch coaches during the 2014 AFC U-19 Championship qualifiers.

-Dhaka Abahani Limited
+Abahani Limited Dhaka

 After joining Abahani in 2012, Badsha made his first appearance during the 2013–14 season by coming on as a substitute, however, he was not a regular face in the team, due to there being more experienced defenders at his position at the time.
-Badsha, finally got a few appearances after veteran defenders Atiqur Rahman Meshu & Mohammed Ariful Islam parted ways with the club.
+Badsha, finally got a few appearances after veteran defenders Atiqur Rahman Meshu and Mohammed Ariful Islam parted ways with the club.